 PETA is always an extreme example.
 (Apparently, they’ve never tried taking their nervous cat or dog to the vet.
 “In shocking footage, cat vomits in carrier on the way to the vet!
 Authorities call for investigation!”)
 But in this particular case, when it comes to alpaca’s sustainability rating, they’re not wrong.
 Technically.

-The issue here is the Higg Index.
-Spun off the Sustainable Apparel Coalition (SAC) last year as its own for-profit tech company, it ranks the environmental impact of various materials used in fashion.
+The issue here is the Higg Index, the technology platform that shares environmental fashion data from the Sustainable Apparel Coalition (SAC).
+It visually ranks the environmental impact of various materials used in fashion.
 And it has become the go-to data platform for brands of all sizes — from Allbirds to Eileen Fisher to H&M — who are trying to measure and reduce their environmental impact.

-Higg seems to have it out for natural materials.
+Higg and the SAC seem to have it out for natural materials.
 Seven of the ten “worst” textiles with the biggest impact are natural, including silk, alpaca, cotton, hemp, flax (linen), wool, and jute, in that order.
 Acetate and modal, which are semi-synthetic plant-based fibers, come in at sixth and ninth worst, respectively.
 Meanwhile, most of the ten “best” fabrics, or the ones with the lowest impact, are synthetic, including aramid, elastane, polylactic acid fibers, polyester, polyurethane, nylon, and acrylic.

 Similarly, if you wanted to reduce the impact of that artisan-made goat leather knapsack from Ethiopia (148), you could instead import polyurethane (37.2) from China, and give that to the leather workers.
 Of course, then that goat hide, a byproduct of the local cuisine, would be thrown in the landfill.
 But now your environmental impact is lower, and also PETA will leave you alone.
 It’s a win-win for brands, if a very bizarre move for the artisans.